And they continued steadfastly in the apostles’ doctrine and fellowship, in the breaking of bread, and in prayers.

 A Look Back to the 1950's...

 The Belt Line Road church of Christ had its first service September 4, 1955.
 The church was called Sowers church of Christ until the Sowers community was annexed by the city of Irving in 1960.

 The church was originally sponsored by First and Delaware Church and began with 82 members, two elders, four deacons and one full-time minister.
 This church was the first congregation in Irving to have both black and white members at that time.

 Harold Fite was the first minister, followed by Dick Powell, Webb Fry, Flavil Yeakly, Jr., Russell Bankes, Wess Whitt, Jim Williams, Fayne Bass, J.L.
-Johnson, David Tappe, Kyle Kiser, Dan Flournoy, and Don Hatch & Randy Reagan and our current minister is Doug Post.
+Johnson, David Tappe, Kyle Kiser, Dan Flournoy, Don Hatch, Randy Reagan and our current minister is Doug Post.
 These ministers were assisted by a number of Christian brethren who served as counselors, youth ministers, and educational directors.